 It is becoming increasingly unaffordable to live in the city and we are losing so many great families who can no longer afford to stay.
 I will address this by the expansion of middle-income affordable housing lotteries and better oversight of development so that new affordable housing units are built with more meaningful input from existing residents.
 I will promote city-backed loans and grants so resident small businesses and home owners can thrive in our neighborhoods.

 There is a transportation crisis in our city and we have to address it.
 Traffic, unreliable train service, parking and unsafe bike paths all make commuting around the city extremely difficult.
 One solution to easing traffic is making the MBTA more reliable and that will be a priority of mine.
-I will work to create a municipal oversight panel for the MBTA so that Boston stakeholders have a seat at the table as the T is reorganized and reformed.
+I will work to create a City Council seat on the MBTA oversight panel so that Bostonians who depend on reliable public transportation into, around, and out of the City are represented as the T is reorganized and reformed.
 I will support a new Red Line station on the Braintree line at Morrissey Blvd.